Paul do Mar: Architecture

+In the story "Tribos da Madeira", the French claim the abandoned parish for themselves after failing to subjugate the Dutch tribe of Orania-Sea in neighbouring Jardim do Mar.
+An outpost is established in the Ribeira das Galinhas area, which is later abandoned after they leave and head for Fajã da Ovelha and Prazeres.

 Culture

-There are many festas in the village throughout the year particularly in the summer months including the festa celebrating the Patron Saint of the village Santo Amaro from 14–15 January and The Festa da Lapa (the festival of the shellfish/limpets) which lasts from a Friday to a Sunday night in the month of July.
+There are many festas in the village throughout the year particularly in the summer months including the festa celebrating the Patron Saint of the village Santo Amaro from 14 to 15 January and The Festa da Lapa (the festival of the shellfish/limpets) which lasts from a Friday to a Sunday night in the month of July.

 Sport

 The waves break large and surfing is enjoyed here by experienced surfers.
 In 2001 Paul do Mar was one of the venues for the World Surfing Championships.